Carmui/Data-Science-Projects/Kaggle_Home_Credit/README.md

 <p align="center"><h1>Home Credit Default Risk</h1></p>

-***In this notebook I was trying to improve my logistic regression skills and learning how to deal with missing values + anomalies.
-   I have used Imputer to fill the NaN values, scaled the values with the MinMaxScaler and used GridSearchCV to get the best possible parameter to tune the model.***
+***In this notebook I was trying to improve my logistic regression skills.
+I learnt how to deal with missing values + anomalies.Imputer was used to fill the NaN values, values were scaled with the MinMaxScaler and I decided to use GridSearchCV to get the best possible parameter to tune the model.***

 ***